Блог

 Wide-brim hat Shields face and neck Choose a packable option

-Sunscreen SPF 30+ Prevents sunburn on exposed skin Reapply at rest stops
+Сонцезахисний крем SPF 30+ Prevents sunburn on exposed skin Reapply at services.

 Water bottle (1–1.5 L) Hydration between stops Refillable at stations

-Light windbreaker Extra layer for breezy mornings Pack small if possible
+Lightweight cagoule Extra layer for breezy mornings Pack light if possible.

-Small bag or crossbody Easy access to essentials Avoid heavy backpacks
+Small bag or crossbody Easy access to essentials Avoid heavy rucksacks

-Cash and a card For souvenirs at papyrus shops or snacks Keep apart from valuables
+Cash and a card For souvenirs at papyrus shops or snacks Keep away from valuables

 Phone and charger/power bank Photos and emergency contact Charge before start

-Suitability: Is This Tour Right for Families, Couples, and Solo Travelers?
+Suitability: Is This Tour Right for Families, Couples and Solo Travellers?

-Yes – ideal for families with older children, couples seeking a concise cultural immersion, and solo travelers who value safety, a trusted, small-group experience.
+Yes – ideal for families with older children, couples seeking a concise cultural immersion, and solo travellers who value safety, a trusted, small-group experience.

 Who benefits